 Obviously, the Great Barrier Reef requires a minimum of a day, and for many people – multiple days.
 If you’re after arguably the most beautiful beaches in Australia, Whitsundays is your spot.
 Some say they are the most beautiful beaches in the world.
 If that’s what you’re after, aim for Hamilton Island rather than Cairns.
 If you’d prefer epic hikes and further access to the Great Barrier Reef, Cairns is a perfect place to setup camp.

 Plans at these places are so specific to each person it’s impossible to give a time estimate, but know that you’ll need to dedicate at least half a day getting there and half a day getting back to a major departure point.

 To the West of Melbourne you’ll find Adelaide, and above Sydney you’ll find ever popular Brisbane and Gold Coast.
 Gold Coast is the city you may have seen in pictures, which is basically built onto a beach.
-These cities are awesome to check out if you can spare the time.
+These cities are truly awesome, and way more manageable to check out, if you can spare the time.

 In general, two nights is enough to get a great feel of any of these cities.

 They’re extremely approachable and far less spread out at their core than Melbourne or Sydney.
 If you’re looking to unwind on the beach without heading all the way to Hamilton Island, Gold Coast is an ideal place to finish a trip before jetting off from Brisbane, which is only an hour car ride away.
 Here’s a 48 hour guide to Brisbane.

 Ideally, you want at least 10 days.
 If you can budget more, do it.
 For most of the world it’s not the closest place to get to and it’s never easy to take that much time off consecutively.